joelparkerhenderson/demo-elixir-phoenix/README.md

 echo "node_version=12.16.3" > phoenix_static_buildpack.config
 ```

-Verify that your versions are in the list of version support by the buildpack here:
+Optionally verify that your versions are in the list of version support by the buildpack here:
 https://github.com/HashNuke/heroku-buildpack-elixir#version-support

 Create file `.buildpacks` with the buildpacks you want, such as: